-Send an email through the contact us page to schedule a one-on-one orientation with an Adoption or Foster Care Specialist.
+·Or call us at 404.615.5553 to schedule an orientation with an Adoption or Foster Care Specialist.

-Orientations are designed to inform and educate prospective adoptive parents about our organization and the complete adoption process.
+Orientations are designed to inform and educate prospective parents about our organization and the complete foster and adoption processes.
 All adult caregivers living in the home are required to attend.
-Sessions last a maximum of one hour and a half and occur at the convenience of the family.
-Potential adoptive and foster parent(s) must complete an orientation before an official Application can be submitted.
-Please call our office to register for our next Orientation.
+If the dates provided do not work for your schedule, contact us.

 Matching & Selection